Why We March

 Help your children celebrate God’s gift of each human person with everyday activities that remind them that every human being has value.
 Teach them about the beauty of human development in Life Is Precious for your kindergarten students or Defend Life for your junior high students.
 Use our library of eLessons or book and movie discussion guides to show your children what a culture of life looks like.
 Make every moment a time to instill pro-life values in your children.

-This January, we march to renew our commitment to building a culture of life in our nation.
+Tomorrow, we march to renew our commitment to building a culture of life in our nation.
 By marching in Washington, D.C., San Francisco, or our local cities, we show our solidarity for preborn children.

 Why do you march?